faizadie30/Example-Use-Gulp/readme.rst

 Add new file: gulpfile.js or downlaod in my repo
 ***************************************************

-run gulp in terminal, use to minify file js or css ``C:\belajar\gulp>gulp``
+run gulp in terminal, use to minify file js or css:

+``C:\belajar\gulp>gulp``

 ``[01:24:22] Using gulpfile C:\belajar\gulp\gulpfile.js``